Actinium-project/Actinium-ng/doc/Lightning-on-Vultr.md

 make
 sudo make install
 ~~~
-- Now again, we have to place a config file for Lightning into the default working dir, and match rpcuser and rpcpassword likein the Actinium.conf file we placed unter ~/.actinium:
+- Now again we have to place a config file for Lightning into the default working dir and match rpcuser and rpcpassword like in the Actinium.conf file we placed at ~/.actinium:
 ~~~bash
 cd ~
 mkdir .lightning